tkaczmarzyk/specification-arg-resolver/README.md

     GET http://myhost/customers?gender=MALE&gender=FEMALE

-Supports multiple data types: numbers, strings, dates, enums.
+Supports multiple data types: numbers, booleans, strings, dates, enums.

 Usage: `@Spec(path="gender", spec=In.class)`.

-The default date format is `yyyy-MM-dd`.
+The default date format used for temporal fields is `yyyy-MM-dd`.
 It can be overriden with a configuration parameter (see `DateBefore` below).

+### IsNull ###

+Does not use any HTTP-parameters.
+Represents static where clause: `path is null`.

+Usage: `@Spec(path="activationDate", spec=IsNull.class`.

 ### DateBefore ###